JuliaReinforcementLearning/ReinforcementLearning.jl/docs/src/How_to_implement_a_new_algorithm.md

 The sampler is the object that will fetch data in your trajectory to create the `batch` in the optimise for loop.
 The simplest one is the `BatchSampler{names}(batchsize, rng)`.`batchsize` is the number of elements to sample and `rng` is an optional argument that you may set to a custom rng for reproducibility. `names` is the set of traces the sampler must query.
 For example a `BatchSampler{(:state, :action, :next_state)}(32)` will sample a named tuple `(state = [32 states], action=[32 actions], next_state=[32 states that are one-off with respect that in state])`.

-## Using resources from RLCore
+## Using resources from ReinforcementLearningCore

 RL algorithms typically only differ partially  but broadly use the same mechanisms.
-The subpackage RLCore contains some modules that you can reuse to implement your algorithm.
+The subpackage ReinforcementLearningCore contains some modules that you can reuse to implement your algorithm.
 These will take care of many aspects of training for you.
-See the [RLCore manual](./rlcore.md)
+See the [ReinforcementLearningCore manual](./rlcore.md)

 ### Utils
-In utils/distributions.jl you will find implementations of gaussian log probabilities functions that are both GPU compatible and differentiable and that do not require the overhead of using Distributions.jl structs.
+In `utils/distributions.jl` you will find implementations of gaussian log probabilities functions that are both GPU compatible and differentiable and that do not require the overhead of using `Distributions.jl` structs.

 ## Conventions
 Finally, there are a few "conventions" and good practices that you should follow, especially if you intend to contribute to this package (don't worry we'll be happy to help if needed).